airBogdan/weather/README.md

 - check that the component that displays the results changes, if the weather selection changes (weather - forecast)
-- check that the correct weather endpoint is called depending on the selected weather type selected
+- check that the correct weather endpoint is called depending on the selected weather type
 - check that the content of the UI results match the data received in the api call (need to mock the api call and hard code the response data)
-- if a more complicated logic is implemented, and have an api call in a store action, check that the apiCall custom method was called and with the right parameters
+- if a more complicated logic is implemented, and there is an api call in a store action, check that the apiCall custom method was called and with the right parameters
-- test the custom methods in the utils file, one that formats the date and one that capitalizes each word in a string
+- test the custom methods in the utils folder, the helper functions
-- test that calling the add station method results in a new weather station appears in the dom
+- test that calling the add station method results in a new weather station appearing in the dom
 - test that calling the delete station function removes the correct station
 - test that when calling the get stations function, the response data matches the list of stations in the dom